-- 1) Self-administer either a rescue inhaler or auto-injectable epinephrine; - 2) Perform his/her own blood glucose checks; - 3) Administer insulin through the insulin delivery system the student uses; - 4) Treat the student's own hypoglycemia and hyperglycemia; or - 5) Possess on his or her person: - a) A rescue inhaler or auto-injectable epinephrine; or - b) the necessary supplies and equipment to perform his/her own diabetes monitoring and treatment functions.
+- 1) Self-administer either a: - a.
+Rescue inhaler; or - b.
+Auto-injectable or nasal spray epinephrine; - 2) Perform the student's own blood glucose checks; - 3) Administer insulin through the insulin delivery system the student uses; - 4) Treat the student's own hypoglycemia and hyperglycemia; or - 5) Possess on the student's person: - a) A rescue inhaler; - b) Auto-injectable or nasal spray epinephrine; or - c) the necessary supplies and equipment to perform the student's own diabetes monitoring and treatment functions.